zgrzebnickij/USBstick/README.md

 Python3.7

-In main there are few functions that calculates the best set of memes, so the UBS stick can be sold for the highest price.
+In _main.py_ there are few functions that calculates the best set of memes, such that the UBS stick can be sold for the highest price.
-As arguments function takes USB stick capacity and list of memes data in form (str(name), int(size), int(price)) The function return a tuple with total price of memes on USB stick and set of their names
+As arguments function takes USB stick capacity and list of memes in form (str(name), int(size), int(price)) The function return a tuple with total price of memes on USB stick and set of their names

 ## Description